 Hint: Use a rubber spatula or your hands to spread the blondie dough into the pan - just press the dough around until you have a nice, even layer across the pan.

-- White Chocolate - you can swap the white chocolate out for your favorite milk or dark chocolate
+White Chocolate - you can swap the white chocolate out for your favorite milk or dark chocolate you can swap the white chocolate out for your favorite milk or dark chocolate or even add butterscotch chips!

 - Place butter in a small sauce pan and cook over medium heat until the butter becomes bubbly, fragrant and nutty smelling - swirl and stir as needed.